 If you’d like to make a direct donation to the IJA, that can be done quickly and easily using our secure credit card transactions.
 We welcome donations of all sizes and payment plans – whether it’s a one-time gift, a monthly contribution, or part of a matching gifts program.
 The International Jugglers’ Association (IJA) is a 501(c)(3) non-profit organization.
 All donation options outlined below are tax deductible in the United States on federal income tax returns to the extent allowed by law.

 Support the International Jugglers’ Association (IJA), a 501(c)(3) non-profit organization.
 Your donation will help the IJA continue its global outreach programs.
 Donations are tax deductible in the United States on your federal income tax return to the extent allowed by law.

 IJA Regional Competitions

 The IJA Regional Competitions (IRCs) bring the IJA Stage Championships model to partner festivals and events around the world.
 The IRCs award jugglers around the world for performance routines displaying excellence in technique and entertainment.
-This program has now held over 10 events in 6 countries.
-Donations to support the growth of the IRCs will be matched up to $5000, by the IJA’s anonymous donor, Unna Med.
+This program has held 19 events in 11 countries.
+Donations to support the growth of the IRCs in 2018 will be matched up to $8,500 by matching funders.